pantheon-systems/documentation/source/_docs/dns.md

 ## DNS Provider Instructions

-We offer DNS provider-specific instructions for several common DNS managers:
+We offer DNS provider-specific instructions for several common DNS hosts:

 {% for doc in data.docs_tags.providers %}
   {% if (doc.meta.type != "video") and (doc.meta.type != "guide") and (doc.meta.type != "terminuspage")%}